 - Shallots look like small onions but they have a lovely, mild flavor.
 If you can’t find shallots, use a similar amount of sweet onion.
 Red, white, and yellow onions will be too strong for this dish.

 - There’s a fair bit of dressing for this recipe, but if you’ve got over a pound of asparagus, double the dressing so it’s not too sparse.

 - Lemons are all different – taste the dressing and add more lemon if it needs a bit more acidity.
 You want to taste the lemon in this dish.

 What To Serve with Cold Asparagus Salad with Lemon and Parmesan

 This easy asparagus side dish recipe goes so well with so many dishes.
-Try it with smoked turkey thighs, grilled chicken, keto Pulled Pork, Bacon-Wrapped Pork Tenderloin, Instant Pot Salsa Verde Chicken or your favorite meats.
+Try it with smoked turkey thighs, grilled chicken, keto Pulled Pork, Bacon-Wrapped Pork Tenderloin, Instant Pot Salsa Verde Chicken, air fryer whole chicken, or your favorite meats.

 Frequently Asked Questions

 No, this dish won’t be the same if you freeze it.
 Asparagus is one of the vegetables I never freeze or buy frozen – I can’t stand the limp, mushy spears when they’ve been thawed.
 Do this salad right, and the tender-crisp asparagus will make you convert, too!